 Upon delivery by a positive pregnant woman, the delivery register should be updated as well as the ART care card

-All live births by positive pregnant women should be documented in the child follow-up register for follow-up(EID, ARV Prophylaxis and final outcome)
+All live births by positive pregnant women should be documented in the child follow-up register for follow-up (EID, ARV Prophylaxis and final outcome).

+ACE 5 Daily Performance Tracker (document daily on the PMTCT section)

+National PMTCT Monthly Summary Form (MSF) - Monthly documentation in the DHIS MSF

+Electronic Medical Records (EMR) – LAMIS: Document daily into the PMTCT module on the EMR (LAMIS).